-We are a slow-living lifestyle brand encouraging the revival of a simpler way of life
+We are a slow fashion lifestyle brand encouraging the revival of a simpler way of life

 through responsibly-sourced, folk-inspired goods.
 Revivall seeks to build a community